 Lab 1 and WG1 Leader prof. Wojciech Knap

-Lab 1 is focusing on Terahertz plasma instabilities in 2D and 3D nanostructures, concentrating its interest mainly on solid state systems with Dirac fermions and topological insulators.
-Originality and novelty of the proposed research come from a synergic exploration of recently developed fields of research: Terahertz-related science, the science of nanostructures, topological insulators, and graphene-like materials science (a Dirac Matter).
-Terahertz plasma instabilities are important for efficient detection and emission of Terahertz radiation and will contribute to a better understanding of the nature of novel materials such as a Dirac Matter with its natural frequencies occurring at Terahertz frequencies.
+Lab 1 is focusing on Terahertz plasma instabilities in 2D and 3D nanostructures, concentrating its interest mainly on solid-state systems with Dirac fermions and topological insulators.
+The originality and novelty of the proposed research come from a synergic exploration of recently developed fields of research: Terahertz-related science, the science of nanostructures, topological insulators, and graphene-like materials science (a Dirac Matter).
+Terahertz plasma instabilities are important for the efficient detection and emission of Terahertz radiation and will contribute to a better understanding of the nature of novel materials such as Dirac Matter with its natural frequencies occurring at Terahertz frequencies.